Sorority Formal Recruitment

 There are two different ways you can join a sorority at John Carroll.
 One is through a formal process, which takes place in September of every fall semester, and the other is informal.
 During the formal process, women who are interested in joining a sorority will visit with each chapter during the course of a weekend to determine which chapter is the best fit.
 The culmination of formal recruitment is an event called Bid Day, when the chapter finds out who is joining their chapter.

 After the formal process is over, sororities who are still looking for members will have open houses, ultimately offering membership on their own schedules.
 Not every sorority participates in the informal process because it may have already reached the maximum number of members allowed.
 This is important to know and is also why going through the formal process is the best opportunity for women to join a sorority.

 Sometimes active members graduate early or leave for a pre-graduation internship or study abroad opportunity.
-If there are openings in the spring semester, a sorority may have the informal process again, but it is not guaranteed.
+If there are openings in the spring semester, a sorority may have another informal process, but it is not guaranteed.
 Again, this is important to know and is also why going through the formal process is the best opportunity for women to join a sorority.